-Load Support AAC - If AC loads are added that are above the capability of the grid/generator, the MSH converts current from the battery and combines it with the current from the grid/generator to power the additional AC loads.
+Load Support AAC - If AC loads are added that are above the capability of the grid/generator, the MSH3012RV converts current from the battery and combines it with the current from the grid/generator to power the additional AC loads.

-Figure 3-7, MSH Current Flow - Load Support AAC
+Figure 3-7, MSH3012RV Current Flow - Load Support AAC

-Load Support VDC - If the battery is being charged externally (i.e., solar, wind, or hydro), the MSH converts any excess current from the battery to power the AC loads and reduce the current from the grid/generator.
+Load Support VDC - If the battery is being charged externally (i.e., solar, wind, or hydro), the MSH3012RV reduces the current from the grid/generator, and then converts any excess current from the battery to power the AC loads and to keep the battery from rising.

-Figure 3-8, MSH Current Flow - Load Support VDC
+Figure 3-8, MSH3012RV Current Flow - Load Support VDC